Wondering What the Heck Happened to Your Editor in WordPress?

 As we mentioned in our Why Monthly WordPress Care Matters article, WordPress publishes new security and maintenance releases every month.
-On December 7th, they released version 5.0 called Gutenberg (Bebo) which entirely replaces the Classic Editor.
+Last year, they released version 5.0 called Gutenberg (Bebo) which entirely replaces the Classic Editor.
 It's based on content sections or "block" where you can place content like headings, paragraphs, photos, buttons, etc. - similar to popular page builders like Beaver, Divi, and StudioPress.
 With the new version, while creating a new page or post, you'll be forced to use the new editor.
 It's no suprise that a lot of users are not happy with the forced changes.

 WordPress community pushes back